Naomi B. Robbins: Education, early life and career

 in 1971.
 Her dissertation was Some characteristics of Page's procedures for detecting a change in a location parameter.

 She continued to work for many years at Bell Labs in Whippany, New Jersey before going into private practice as a statistical consultant.

 Robbins also served as the 2015 chair of the Section on Statistical Graphics of the American Statistical Association.
 In 2016, she was elected as a Fellow of the American Statistical Association.

 Personal life

 In 1962, she married Edward L. Robbins, an optometrist, originally from Jersey City, New Jersey.
 They have two kids, Joyce and Richard.
-Naomi and Edward live in Wayne, New Jersey.